 - Secondary alcohol: When it is bonded to two carbon atoms such type of alcohol is known as secondary alcohol.

-When it is bonded to three carbon atoms such type of alcohol is known as a tertiary alcohol.
+- Tertiary alcohol: When it is bonded to three carbon atoms such type of alcohol is known as tertiary alcohol.

 Each of the three types of alcohol (primary, secondary and tertiary alcohol) exhibit different physical and chemical properties.

 Identification of Alcohols

 Certain tests are carried out for the identification of primary, secondary and tertiary alcohols.
 Some of these tests are:

 Lucas test is based on the difference in reactivity of primary, secondary and tertiary alcohols with hydrogen chloride.
-In Lucas test, an alcohol is treated with Lucas reagent (conc.
-HCl and ZnCl2).
+In the Lucas test, the alcohol is treated with Lucas reagent (concentrated HCl and ZnCl2).
 Turbidity is produced as halides of the substituted alcohol are immiscible in Lucas reagent.
-The time taken to achieve turbidity is noted and following observations are made:
+The time taken to achieve turbidity is noted and the following observations are made:

-- In case of primary alcohol, turbidity is not produced at room temperature.
+- In the case of a primary alcohol, turbidity is not produced at room temperature.
 However, on heating, an oily layer is formed.

-- In case of secondary alcohol, an oily layer is produced in 5-6 minutes.
+- In the case of a secondary alcohol, an oily layer is produced in 5-6 minutes.
 Thus, the reaction takes some time to produce turbidity.

-- In case of tertiary alcohol, turbidity is immediately produced as halides are easily formed.
+- In the case of tertiary alcohol, turbidity is immediately produced as halides are easily formed.

-Thus, the rate of formation of turbidity upon reaction of an alcohol with Lucas reagent helps us in the identification of primary, secondary and tertiary alcohol.
+Thus, the rate of formation of turbidity upon the reaction of an alcohol with Lucas reagent helps us in the identification of primary, secondary and tertiary alcohol.

-In oxidation test, the alcohols are oxidized with sodium dichromate (Na2Cr2O7).
+In the oxidation test, the alcohols are oxidized with sodium dichromate (Na2Cr2O7).
 The rate of oxidation varies between primary, secondary and tertiary alcohol.
 On the basis of their oxidation rates, alcohols can be distinguished as:

 - Primary alcohol gets easily oxidized to an aldehyde and can further be oxidized to carboxylic acids too.

 - Secondary alcohol gets easily oxidized to ketone but further oxidation is not possible.

-- Tertiary alcohol doesn’t get oxidized in presence of sodium dichromate.
+- Tertiary alcohol doesn’t get oxidized in the presence of sodium dichromate.